Painting your house exterior: should you hand-brush the paint or spray it on and how much should you use?

 Spraying: 1 gallon per 150-200 square feet.

 The same amount of paint will cover about 150 to 200 square feet of wall.
-I would be more careful and even estimate more like a 1:3 ratio (1 gallon brushed on will require 3 gallons when sprayed on).
+We would be more careful and even estimate more like a 1:3 ratio (1 gallon brushed on will require 3 gallons when sprayed on).

 - Avoid Wind: Even a mild, 5 mph wind is enough to blow away sprayed paint.
 Truly windy days can increase your paint consumption by as much as 50%.